 - edit each study week by adding or deleting concrete readings or simply by using drag & drop in the All Weeks view.

-Below you can see both ALL WEEKS and CURRENT WEEK views of your 8-month CFA level 1 study schedule:
+Below you can see both ALL WEEKS and CURRENT WEEK views of your 8-month level 1 CFA exam study schedule:

 Editor's Note: This post was originally published in April 2014 and has been updated for accuracy and comprehensiveness.